 “We live in a very diverse culture,” says Witherspoon, co-founder and mom of two.

 “In the DFW area, we are surrounded by the English language and the Spanish language.
 Being bilingual opens you up to communicate with more people, make more connections and have more experiences.”
 Not to mention, being bilingual can open your kids to more career choices down the road.

 Each Spanish Seeds box has a theme and includes a bilingual book, bilingual vocabulary cards, an activity book and a game. “[It’s] developed with non-Spanish speaking parents in mind,” Witherspoon says.
 Also, both of the sisters’ daughters’ preschool classes have used the box, and the kids say they love the colorful cards.
 In other words, it’s totally kid-approved.
 “Learning a language is about immersion, and the more accessibility a child has to the language, the better,” Witherspoon says.

-We asked the sisters to give us their own recommendations on other ways to introduce Spanish learning at home.
+We asked the Spanish Seeds creators to give us their own recommendations on other at-home Spanish activities for kids.
 Give these a try:

 Whistlefritz in Spanish (DVDs)

 “[These are] videos that teach Spanish using the immersion teaching method and recommended by language acquisition experts,” Witherspoon says.

 “Turning on SAP [second audio program] to Spanish audio, allows children to immerse [themselves] in the language.
 This can be done with any television show the child already enjoys watching,” Witherspoon says.